Undergraduate Research Awards (URA)

 Expense awards: Range up to $600, but do not necessarily cover all research expenses.
 The size of the award is based on expenses detailed in your budget form, and funds available through the Hamel Center.

 Stipend awards: Range up to $1000 per project.
 The Hamel Center pays stipends on the basis of actual work hours spent on your project.
-Stipends should be computed at $8.00/hour.
+Stipends are computed at $8.00/hour.
 A maximum stipend of $1000 equals 125 hours of work on your project.

 *Please note the new application schedule above.
 Stipends and expense funds will be awarded (and thus may be used) only for research activities conducted post award notification, typically to be done in subsequent semesters – e.g., research during J-term or spring for students applying in October, or research during summer or fall for students applying in March.
 Students may no longer seek retroactive stipend and/or expenses for research activities that have already begun prior to or been completed at the time of application.
 See the Application Guidelines (below) for more details.